hadasvolk/CompLabNGS/10-RNA2/hw.md

 sns.clustermap(counts.corr())
 ```

 #### Q5: What do you observe in the sample-to-sample similarity matrix?
 Do samples from the same strain cluster together?
-How about samples from the same batch?

 A file containing the sample information about each of the six is also needed.
-Namely, from which strain each sample came and in which experiment batch.
+Namely, from which strain each sample came.
 A simple TSV file was prepared for you, `sample_info.tsv`.
 Load this file as a `pandas` dataframe as well with sample names as index.

 * Note: make sure the counts dataframe columns names match the sample_info dataframe index.